kragen/derctuo/markdown/cyclic-fabrication-systems.md

 With that in mind, I thought it would be worthwhile to survey historically and potentially existing CFSs.
-There are various aspects of cyclicity: there's the simple geometric question of how a machine can reproduce the shapes of its own parts in the same materials;
+There are various aspects of cyclicity: there’s the simple geometric question of how a machine can reproduce the shapes of its own parts in the same materials;
-there's the metrology question of how to measure half a millimeter on a ruler measured in millimeters; there's the control question of how a negative-feedback system can produce another working active negative-feedback system, there's the chemistry question of how to produce a large amount of materials with the necessary degree of purity, starting from impure and unknown natural materials and a small amount of known and pure materials; and there's the energy question of how such an assemblage of machines can continue harvesting energy from its environment, for example building an engine that can harness the available solar or chemical energy.
+there’s the metrology question of how to measure half a millimeter on a ruler measured in millimeters; there’s the control question of how a negative-feedback system can produce another working active negative-feedback system, there’s the chemistry question of how to produce a large amount of materials with the necessary degree of purity, starting from impure and unknown natural materials and a small amount of known and pure materials; and there’s the energy question of how such an assemblage of machines can continue harvesting energy from its environment, for example building an engine that can harness the available solar or chemical energy.